sheddyranking/DA-Portforlio-Projects/README.md

 ###### VIEW

-> Database `view`'s can be used to Store Exploratory Queries into Tables for Data Visualizations
+> Database `view`'s can be used to Store Exploratory Data into Tables for Data Visualizations